Sign in

 May.
 06, 2024

-Form ties (sometimes referred to as tie bolts) connect opposite faces of wall formwork to restrain the applied concrete pressures.
-They transmit loads in tension between stiff vertical and/or horizontal members associated with the main formwork.
+Form ties, also known as tie bolts, connect the opposing faces of wall formwork to hold back the pressures applied by the fresh concrete.
+These ties transfer tensile loads between the robust vertical and/or horizontal members linked to the main formwork.

 If you are looking for more details, kindly visit symon form ties.

-The principal types of systems of tie rods that can be used are listed below.
-It should be noted that not all are available in the UK:
+Below are the principal types of tie rod systems, though not all are available in the UK:

-(a) High tensile through ties which are usually reusable ties sleeved in the concrete.
+(a) High tensile through ties, reusable ties usually sleeved in the concrete.

-(c) Taper ties are reusable through ties which do not require any sleeving in the concrete.
+(c) Taper ties, reusable through ties not requiring any sleeving in the concrete.

-(e) Coil ties are usually high tensile wires (2 or 4) welded to a wire coil at each end.
-They are lost ties with cones at each end acting as spacers.
+(e) Coil ties, high tensile wires (2 or 4) welded to a wire coil at each end; these are lost ties with cones at each end serving as spacers.

-(f) Snap ties are lost ties, and are wire or flat steel ties with a stress inducer allowing the end of the tie to be snapped off after concreting.
-They are used in building work for thin walls.
+(f) Snap ties, wire or flat steel lost ties with a stress inducer, allowing the tie's end to be snapped off after concreting; used for building thin walls.

-(g) Friction clamp ties are clamping devices which are attached to each end of a mild steel or high tensile bar.
+(g) Friction clamp ties, attached clamping devices used with mild steel or high tensile bars.

 Types of Form Ties Used in Formwork